Biology Placement Exam

 For in person testing, bring your WSU OneCard, or government-issued, current, signed, photo-bearing identification (e.g., driver's license, state ID).
 The identification presented must be an original document.
 Valid identification is required to test.
 You will also need your WSU Access ID and password.
 Scratch paper and a pencil will be provided.
 Be on time.
 Late arrivals will not be admitted.

-The last date for Fall 2021 classes is August 30th.
+The last date for Fall 2021 classes was August 30th.

 How to register for an examination